Daveee01/Daveee01/README.md

 ###

-<p align="left">I'm David, an Informatics student at Klabat University.
-I enjoy exploring new ideas and mixing things that don’t necessarily need to be combined.</p>
+<p align="left">I'm David, an Informatics student at Klabat University.<br>I enjoy exploring new ideas and mixing things that don’t necessarily need to be combined.</p>

 ###